Nominations accepted for 2021 award

-The Sailing Industry Distinguished Service Award is an annual honor bestowed on a sailor who has distinguished him or herself through outstanding and unselfish service to the overall advancement of the sailing industry.
+The Sailing Industry Distinguished Service Award is an annual honor bestowed on a sailor who has distinguished him or herself through outstanding and selfless service to the overall advancement of the sailing industry.

 The awardee receives an inscribed Anniversary 8-Day Ship Bell Clock on a mahogany base that is a limited edition precision timepiece donated by Weems & Plath.

-Created by the Annapolis Boat Shows in 2014, the objective is to inspire members of the sailing industry to strive for high standards of excellence, service, and commitment.
+Created by the Annapolis Boat Shows in 2014, the objective is to inspire members of the sailing community to strive for high standards of excellence, service, and commitment.

-Nominated by their peers in the sailing industry, the final selection for the Sailing Industry Distinguished Service Award will be made by a panel of judges who represent the industry and its high standards of excellence.
+Nominated by their peers in the sailing industry, the final selection for the Sailing Industry Distinguished Service Award will be made by a panel of judges who represent high standards of excellence in sailing.

 2016 – Margaret Podlich Wins Sailing Industry Distinguished Service Award